Getting Around Krabi

 If you have never ridden a motorbike before, rental cars are a safer option for getting around Krabi.

-Rental cars are readily available from the airport with companies such as Budget and Avis or you can arrange a rental car through most hotels in Krabi.
+Rental cars are readily available from the airport with companies such as Budget and Avis, or you can arrange a rental car online before leaving home.

 If driving a car or motorcycle in Krabi isn’t for you, you might consider hiring a car with a driver for getting around Krabi.

-This is a more enjoyable way of getting around Krabi with the drivers local knowledge to show you things you probably would possibly miss if you were on your own.
+This is an enjoyable way of getting around Krabi with the driver's local knowledge to show you things you probably would miss if you were on your own.

 Motor bike taxi's are also a great way of getting around Krabi Town and will take you to most places for a pre-arranged price, just make sure that you negotiate the price with the driver before you get on the bike.